Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 <img src="./media/general/en/Protocol Overview.svg" alt="An integer as defined above" height=800px>

-Overview Example

-You need two devices:
-- A master device
-  - Needs a way to communicate with the slave device
-  - Doesn't need to be able to control addressable LEDS natively
-  - Examples: PC, Smartphone.

-- A slave device
-  - Needs a way to communicate with the master device
-  - Can control addressable LEDs
-  - Examples: Arduino Microcontroller, ESP8266.

 #### Example Usecase:
-The master device want's to control addressable LED strips, but can't because it has no way to connect to the LEDs directly, like GPIO pins, whereas the slave device has this connectivity, but lacks other features or performance which are needed.
+You want to control addressable LED strips using your computer, but can't because it has no way to connect to the LEDs directly, like GPIO pins, whereas an arduino can control adressable LEDs, but lacks features or performance which are needed.

 This is where this protocol comes in.

-The ALUP describes a way how the RGB data gets from the PC (master device) to the Microcontroller (slave device) over any kind of connection like USB or Wi-Fi, which then can apply the RGB values to the LEDs.
+The ALUP describes a way how the RGB data gets from the PC (master device) to the Microcontroller (slave device) over any kind of connection like USB or Wi-Fi, which then applies the RGB values to the LEDs.
 This makes it possible for the PC to control the addressable LEDs indirectly.

 [Fig. 1_en] (two devices connected to each other over a wired connection along with connected LEDs to the slave device)